geraudmathe/Locomotive-fundamentals/README.md

 <a name="internationalization"></a>
 ### Internationalization

 Locomotive has an internationalization solution out of the box.
-We will start by setting up the backoffice for several locales, then see how to deal with templates, and finally see some advanced tips.
+We will see how to set up internationalization, deal with localized pages and model, and finally add a custom language to Locomotive.

-#### Setting up internationalization
+#### Set up internationalization

 First thing first, choose the languages you want support in the Settings panel :